Bud Light Golden Ticket SWEEPSTAKES Going On NOW!

 See Official Entry Rules and no-purchase registration necessary option.

-Join the WyoRadio Kruser and Western Wyoming Beverages down at Mansface Liquors (777 Uinta Dr, Green River, WY) TODAY, Aug.
-24 from 4 p.m. to 6 p.m.
+Join the WyoRadio Kruser and Western Wyoming Beverages down at Liquor Depot (2201 Foothill Blvd #F, Rock Springs, WY ) TODAY, Aug.
+25 from 4 p.m. to 6 p.m.
 Don’t forget that you can register for FREE from Western Wyoming Beverages.
 Not sure how to apply for free?
 WyoRadio will help!

 Western Wyoming Beverages, in partnership with Rock Springs Honda Toyota and WyoRadio, is excited to launch Western Wyoming’s Bud Light Golden Ticket Sweepstakes.
 Consumers throughout Western Wyoming will have the opportunity to find a Golden Ticket hidden in packages of Bud Light (18pks or larger) to be entered as a finalist to win in the promotion.